310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 Thanks, Glasses-boy.
 I only called to ya cuz I got nothin’ to lose anymore, so I might as well call for help — I didn’t expect ya to actually come to my aid.

 Guess you can find someone ta help no matter where, huh… Woah—
 {% endbubble %}

 {% bubble Chiaki past %}
 A-Are you alright?
 Here, hold on to my shoulder!
 Go ahead and lean on me, I’ll support your whole body!
 {% endbubble %}

 {% bubble Kuro pastinjured %}
 Thanks. … You seem weak an’ all, but you’re actually more well built than you look, huh?
 {% endbubble %}

 {% bubble Chiaki past %}
 Yes!
 I’ve been working out!
 I used to be against working out[^11], since I was afraid I wouldn’t grow any taller, but—

 Oh, I’m in the Basketball Club, so!
 That’s why it’s better if I could grow taller!

-… Wait, what was I talking about again?
+…Wait, what was I talking about again?
 Uhh… umm…?
 {% endbubble %}

 {% bubble Kuro pastinjured %}
 Haha, don’t go into a panic.
 People are gonna turn their eyes on us to see what’s happenin’.